IjzerenHein/famous-flex/docs/layouts/HeaderFooterLayout.md

 <a name="module_HeaderFooterLayout"></a>
 #HeaderFooterLayout
-Three part layout consiting of a top-header, bottom-footer and middle part.
+Three part layout consisting of a top-header, bottom-footer and middle part.

 |options|type|description|
 |---|---|---|